embEDUx/documentation/src/background/evaluation/yocto-project.md

 --- | --- | ---
-Cross-target support | YES | Manual configuration necessary Package management | LIMITED | Extensible through recipes, although it needs a lot of configuration Buildroutine Automation | YES | Includes U-Boot, Kernel, Toolchain, RootFS Deployment | LIMITED | Result of build process is an image, which can be deployed on a sd card with `dd`
+Cross-target support | YES | Manual configuration necessary Package management | LIMITED | Extensible through recipes, although it needs a lot of configuration Build routine Automation | YES | Includes U-Boot, Kernel, Toolchain, RootFS Deployment | LIMITED | Result of build process is an image, which can be deployed on a sd card with `dd`